ml-archive/guidelines/README.md

 - http://git.ournodes.com/android/mvp_rx_sample Basic app template using MVP

-### Avoid Anti Patterns
+### Anti Patterns (Do not do or use) - X, Alternative and Reason
 - Support action bar.
-Please don't use it.
+Toolbar.
 The system handled action bars causes a lot of problems when you wan't to show and hide the bar.
-Just use a regular goddamn toolbar and deal with few extra lines of setup code.
-- Do not implement entire screens worth of UI inside a RecyclerView.Adapter :P
-- Max 2 or 3 indentation levels per function, avoid arrow code, make more functions.
-- Isolate frequently repeated blocks of code into a function.
-- Do not implement minor listeners on the Fragment/Activity.
-Eg Activity implements View.OnClickListener is a no go.
-- Do not fill framework classes with business logic and junk.
-Make a controller class or even better use MVP.
-Your advanced activity doesn't have to be fully implemented inside AdvancedActivity.java.
-Apply some architecture and design, we're not douchebag webdevelopers.
+- Whole Screen inside a Recyclerview.
+Coordinator layout.
+Harder to read and to mantain.
+- Hardcode colors.
+Make a resource colour instead and a style if needed.
+Easier when creating flavour or app reskin.
+- Listviews.
+Use Recyclerviews instead.
+Better performance and readability.
+- Relativelayout.
+Use Framelayout and/or Linearlayout instead (if possible).
+Better performance and readability.

 ### Commonly used thirdparty libs
 #### New Relic